Metapopulation: Stochastic patch occupancy models (SPOMs)

 One major drawback of the Levins model is that it is deterministic, whereas the fundamental metapopulation processes are stochastic.
 Metapopulations are particularly useful when discussing species in disturbed habitats, and the viability of their populations, i.e., how likely they are to become extinct in a given time interval.
 The Levins model cannot address this issue.
 A simple way to extend the Levins' model to incorporate space and stochastic considerations is by using the contact process.
 Simple modifications to this model can also incorporate for patch dynamics.
 At a given percolation threshold, habitat fragmentation effects take place in these configurations predicting more drastic extinction thresholds.

 For conservation biology purposes, metapopulation models must include (a) the finite nature of metapopulations (how many patches are suitable for habitat), and (b) the probabilistic nature of extinction and colonisation.
-Also, note that in order to apply these models, the extinctions and colonisations of the patches must be asynchronous.
+Also, in order to apply these models, the extinctions and colonisations of the patches must be asynchronous.